ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (ERC Starting Grant No. [803189], PI: Jerkstrand) and the Knut and Alice Wallenberg Foundation (Project ``Gravity Meets Light'', PI: Rosswog and Jerkstrand).
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at the PDC Center for High Performance Computing, KTH Royal Institute of Technology, partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+\txtred{The authors would like to thank the referee for their comments and suggestions which helped improve the clarity significantly.} The authors acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (ERC Starting Grant No. [803189], PI: Jerkstrand) and the Knut and Alice Wallenberg Foundation (Project ``Gravity Meets Light'', PI: Rosswog and Jerkstrand).
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at the PDC Center for High Performance Computing, KTH Royal Institute of Technology, partially funded by the Swedish Research Council through grant agreement no. 2018-05973. \txtred{The computations in this work were performed on the CPU partition of the Dardel HPE Cray EX system, which is predominantly funded by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).}